brittanyrw/emojiscreen/README.md

 4. In your terminal, navigate to where you would like to save the project (such as `cd Desktop`).
 Run the following command, replacing the following link with your copied link: `git clone https://github.com/your-username-will-be-here/emojiscreen.git`;
 5. In the terminal, navigate into the folder `cd emojiscreen`.
 6. OPTIONAL: If you would like to view the project locally, open the `index.html` file in your browser.
 To access `data.json`, you must run a web server.
 First, [download Python](https://www.python.org/downloads/).
 Then open a new terminal window, navigate to your project folder (you should be inside of the `emojiscreen` folder when running this command) and run the following [command](https://docs.python.org/2/library/simplehttpserver.html): `python -m SimpleHTTPServer 8000`.
 Navigate to localhost:8000 in your browser to see the project locally.
 7. Open the `emojiscreen` project in your text editor of choice.
-Edit the `data.json` file and create a new object for your movie, TV show or musical.
-Refer to the card overview above for requirements for the object.
+Edit the `data.json` file and add a new object for your movie, TV show or musical at the bottom of the file.
+Make sure there is a comma between your object and the object above.
+Refer to the card overview above for requirements for the different object keys.

 Use the following object as a template:

 ```
 {
   "title": "The Lion King",
-  "emojiImgs": ["🦁👑🌍"],
+  "emojiImgs": "🦁👑🌍",
   "genres": [
     "animation",
     "adventure",